Look after yourself

 Generally, if drivers are travelling more than 100km from their base of operations, they must also record their work and rest hours in a work diary.
 Heavy vehicle drivers should check the National Heavy Vehicle Regulator website for more information on when they are required to carry and complete a work diary.

 Drivers, operators/employers and everyone in the delivery chain are responsible for making sure fatigue is managed properly.

 Loose or incorrectly restrained loads can cause serious crashes which could injure or kill someone, damage property or cause a hazard to other road users.
 All heavy vehicle drivers and those in the transport supply chain have a legal responsibility to ensure that loads are securely restrained.

 The Load Restraint Guide on the National Transport Commission website has information on how to secure a load correctly.

 Under the Heavy Vehicle National Law regulations there are heavy fines and court attendance notices apply for non-compliance.

-Roads and Maritime Heavy Vehicle Industry Liaison Officers help drivers and industry operators to understand their compliance obligations.
+Transport for NSW Heavy Vehicle Industry Liaison Officers help drivers and industry operators to understand their compliance obligations.
 The officers provide advice on heavy vehicle safety areas such as:

 - Fatigue management